umn-asr/umn-asr.github.io/jobs.markdown

 **Do I need to be in Minnesota?**

-You should be within commuting distance of Minneapolis, MN.
+You should be able to travel to Minneapolis, MN a few days per month.

 **How about visas or relocation funds?**